Updated June 27, 2023

 Introduction to QTP

-QTP, can be expanded as Quick Test Professional, an automation testing tool used for automating the software application testing process, especially for functional and regression testing.
-QTP was first developed by Mercury Interactives, which was later acquired by HP and was renamed as Unified Functional Testing (UFT).
-It is famous for uncomplicated automated test script creation, screen recording options for object identification, scripts can be edited when and as required depending on the changes or new requirements, low maintenance efforts, and it has an option for test report generation as well.
+QTP can be expanded as Quick Test Professional, an automation testing tool for automating the software application testing process, especially for functional and regression testing.
+QTP was first developed by Mercury Interactives, later acquired by HP, and renamed Unified Functional Testing (UFT).
+It is famous for uncomplicated automated test script creation, screen recording options for object identification, scripts that can be edited when and as required depending on the changes or new requirements, low maintenance efforts, and it has an option for test report generation as well.

 How does QTP make Working so Easy?

-It allows supplying multiple sets of data to the application using various data tables and external sources.
-It allows user interface viewing results in the Result Viewer option.
-These all functionalities make working with QTP very easy.
+It allows the application to supply multiple data sets using various data tables and external sources.
+It allows the user interface to view results in the Result Viewer option.
+All these functionalities make working very easy.

 What can you do with QTP?

-It allows the generation of scripts without writing them line by line..
-The feature record and playback makes it very easy.
-When tester launches QTP and performs some operations, QTP generates lines of code for each step performed by tester.
-Now, when tester wants to perform the same steps as done previously, he just uses the playback feature.
+It allows the generation of scripts without writing them line by line.
+The feature recording and playback make it very easy.
+When the tester launches QTP and performs some operations, QTP generates lines of code for each step the tester performs.
+Now, when the tester wants to perform the same steps as done previously, he uses the playback feature.
 The script performs the same steps as required.

-Although It is mainly used for UI based test case automation, it can also be used to automate some Non-UI based test cases such as database testing, file system operations or web service testing.
+Although people mainly use it for UI-based test case automation, they can also automate some Non-UI based test cases such as database testing, file system operations, or web service testing.

 Working with QTP

-QTP allows the performing of testing by the User Interface way.
+QTP allows the performing of testing in the User Interface way.
 It works by the way; it identifies the objects on the screen and related operations such as mouse click or keyboard input.
-Stores them in memory and generates script.
-For the user i.e. Tester has to only perform manual testing process once and record this in QTP.
-Exception handling is also supported by QTP so that the test will continue to run in unexpected failure scenarios.
+Stores them in memory and generates the script.
+For the user, i.e. Tester has to only perform manual testing process once and record this in QTP.
+QTP supports exception handling to ensure that the test continues to run in unexpected failure scenarios.
 It works only on the Windows environment and is known as UFT in the market today.

-- It supports around all major technologies including Web, Net, Java, Oracle apps, SAP, Siebel, Terminal Emulators (Unix, Mainframes), Power Builder, Visual Age, Flex (By Adobe)
+- It supports all major technologies, including Web, Net, Java, Oracle apps, SAP, Siebel, Terminal Emulators (Unix, Mainframes), Power Builder, Visual Age, Flex (By Adobe)